dabies/my-first-react-app/README.md

 # my-first-react-app
-Repo for learning to make apps using React framework
+Repo for learning to make apps using React framework.
+This is a repo strictly for educational purposes.